 To analyze the data, we used the technique of content analysis(5), which covers a set of techniques of organization of communications and information, considered as a procedure against qualitative data to emerge topics or topics and concepts or knowledge.
 It consists of distinct and complementary phases: pre-analysis; preparation of the material; exploitation of the material; categorization; treatment of the results obtained; and interpretation.

 The corpus of the study consisted of 20 interviews, having defined the sentence, grammatical unit, as Registration Unit (UR).
 On the other hand, the quantity of UR was distributed in thematic categories that emanated from the in-depth reading of the interviews, dealing with common characteristics related to the service structure considered to be favorable (Category 1) or unfavorable to the effective management of pain (Category 2).

-To ensure the anonymity of the interviewees, physicians were coded with the letter 'M' and nurses with the 'E', followed by Arabic numeral, according to the order in which they were interviewed.
+To ensure the anonymity of the interviewees, doctors were coded with the letter 'M' and nurses with the 'E', followed by Arabic numerals, according to the order in which they were interviewed.

 Table 1 presents the result of the thematic content analysis, in which two categories and six subcategories were apprehended, totaling 51 units of thematic analysis.